-An Affidavit must be filed in the prescribed form available on the Family Court of Australia and Federal Circuit Court of Australia websites and should be signed by the person swearing or affirming the Affidavit on each page and witnessed by a Solicitor or dually qualified person.
+An affidavit must be filed in the prescribed form available on the Federal Circuit and Family Court of Australia (FCFCA) website and should be signed by the person swearing or affirming the affidavit on each page and witnessed by a solicitor or dually qualified person.

 Affidavits in property matters

-In property proceedings, it is imperative that the Affidavit supports the Orders sought in the Application or Response and provides evidence which addresses the legislative pathway the Court adopts when assessing whether an alteration of property interests is required and what that alteration looks like for the parties.
-In summary the Affidavit should address the following:
+In property proceedings, it is imperative the affidavit supports the orders sought and provides evidence for the court to assess whether an alteration of property interests is required and what that alteration should be.
+The affidavit should address:

-- How the alteration sought is just and equitable.
-You will need to explain to the Court the reasons you are seeking particular Orders (by way of example only, if you seek to retain the former matrimonial home, you will need to include details as to how you are in a financial position to do so).
+- how the alteration sought is just and equitable.
+You will need to explain to the court the reasons you are seeking particular orders.

-It is important to have evidence of the facts set out in your Affidavit.
-That evidence may be attached to an Affidavit by way of annexure.
+It is important to have evidence of the facts set out in your affidavit.
+That evidence may be attached to an affidavit as an annexure.

 What should the affidavit not address?

-An Affidavit should not include the personal opinions of the person swearing/affirming the Affidavit, nor include hearsay of that person, as both are objectionable evidence and likely to be struck out by the other party at a Final Hearing of the matter.
-It is important to note that Affidavits should be kept as factual as possible.
+An affidavit should not include personal opinions of the person swearing/affirming the affidavit, nor include hearsay of that person because both are objectionable evidence and likely to be struck out by the other party at a final hearing of the matter.
+It is important to note that affidavits should be kept as factual as possible.